 Weekly crop report issued

-Corn planted was at 93 percent, compared to the 5-year average of 96 percent.
-Corn emerged was at 80 percent, compared to 86 percent last year.
-Corn condition was rated at 3 percent very poor, 12 percent poor, 33 percent fair, 44 percent good, and 8 percent excellent.
+Corn silking reached 76 percent, compared to 32 percent for the 5-year average.
+Corn condition was rated at 2 percent very poor, 3 percent poor, 14 percent fair, 49 percent good, and 32 percent excellent.
+Soybeans blooming reached 64 percent, compared with 29 percent last year.
+Soybeans setting pods reached 21 percent.
+Soybean condition was rated at 3 percent very poor, 5 percent poor, 20 percent fair, 47 percent good, and 25 percent excellent.

 Sorghum headed reached 4 percent, compared to 6 percent for the 5-year average.
 Sorghum condition was rated at 14 percent poor, 33 percent fair, 44 percent good, and 9 percent excellent.
 Winter wheat harvest was 92 percent complete, compared to the 5-year average of 84 percent.